 If you are eligible to renew your passport by mail, please utilize this option to avoid visiting the embassy.
 We will not grant in-person appointments to applicants who are eligible to renew by mail and have the time to do so.

 For those who require an in-person appointment, please consider the following:

-- We will open new appointments as often as we can and reopen canceled appointments daily.
+- We open new appointments regularly and reopen canceled appointments daily.
 Please continue to check our website for availability.